tool3/rex/README.md

 use HTML comments with json to structure your doces.
 For example:
-`<!-- { "title": "d.rex", "category": "About" } -->` will generate a doc with title d.rex and a new sidebar dropdown will be created with the name About.
+`<!-- { "title": "rex", "category": "About" } -->` will generate a doc with title rex and a new sidebar dropdown will be created with the name About.

 <!--{ "title": "Run", "category": "Getting Started" }-->

 # Getting started

-The easiest way to get started with `d.rex` is to clone the repo, and copy your README file to the root directory.
+The easiest way to get started with `rex` is to clone the repo, and copy your README file to the root directory.
 Once done, run the `create.js` file:

 ```bash